CLA Get Ready Internships

 When do I need to apply?

-The Priority Deadline is Sunday, May 2, 2021, and we will continue to accept students on a rolling basis until the program is full.
-You will hear back regarding the status of your application by May 7, 2021 or within a week if you apply after the priority deadline.
+We will continue to accept applications on a rolling basis until the program is full.
+You will hear back regarding the status of your application within a week after submitting your application.

 What courses do I need to take?

 - CLA 3002, Career Kickstarter: Finding Internships and Other Career-Related Experiences.
 This 1 credit hybrid course will meet once a week on Mondays from 2:30-3:45pm in Fall 2021.
 The course guides you through how to search for an internship and supports you in creating the application materials needed for success.
 This specific section reserved for CLA Get Ready Internship participants will offer enhanced support and connect you to local employers interested in accessing talent through CLA Get Ready Internships.

 - CLA 3896, Internship Reflection: Make the Most of Your Internship.
 This 1 credit, hybrid course will be taken with your spring or summer CLA Get Ready Internship cohort.
 This course prepares you for different aspects of your experiences, supports you in building strong relationships and guides you through reflection to be able to articulate your growth and effectively market your skills.
 The course is primarily online, and will have some synchronous interaction.
 If you are completing CLA 3896 in the summer, CLA will cover your cost of tuition.

 - CLA 3890, Internship Reflection: Building on your Summer Internship Experience.
 This 1 credit, 7 week, online fall course covers similar topics as CLA 3896 in a condensed time frame.
 Some summer prerequisites are required.

 Upon notification of your acceptance into CLA Get Ready Internships, you will receive a permission number to enroll in the designated section of CLA 3002 (Monday, 2:30 - 3:45pm).